Treatments using your own cells to support tendon and cartilage repair

 - Tendon cell therapy for chronic tendon injuries

-- OrthoACITM for articular cartilage defects in joints such as the knee, patella and ankle
+- OrthoACITM for articular cartilage defects in the knee, patella and ankle.

 These treatments may be considered when symptoms persist despite standard care, and when a specialist determines that cell therapy is suitable for your condition.